 The therapist-client bond, known as the therapeutic alliance, has long been seen to be a good predictor of successful outcomes.
 Evidence supporting the efficacy of this relationship continues to accumulate (Baldwin, Wampold, & Imel, 2007).
 Along with its companion measure, the Outcome Rating Scale (ORS), the SRS was developed by Scott D. Miller and Barry L. Duncan over a decade ago.
 It was quickly demonstrated to be a valid and reliable measure of the therapeutic alliance (Duncan, Miller, Sparks et al., 2003).

 MyOutcomes® SRS is a four-item scale that enables the therapist to get a quantitative measure of the client’s assessment of the therapist-client relationship.
 Specifically, the SRS asks the client to use a sliding scale to assess their relationship with the therapist, whether the goals and topics cover what the client feels they need, how well the therapist’s approach fits the client’s needs, and an overall general assessment of the most recent session.
-Based upon the composite score of these measures, the therapist can determine whether the alliance is threatened.
+Based upon the individual item scores and the composite score of these measures, the therapist can determine whether the alliance is threatened.
 If so, the therapist is able to devote time to explore issues that will strengthen the relationship e.g. shifting goals, changing approach, etc.